 One day, when he was in the scary ,dark, closed-in place, the ground beneath his feet began to vibrate and move and make loud sounds and bumps.
 He was on the road!

 When he exited that dark, scary place, he found himself surrounded by bright light, more noise that he had ever heard in his life, strange, new horses and all manner of moving, flapping,frightening objects.

-“The winner of the International Weanling Championship of 2011 is Too Legit, Appaloosa weanling out of Dripping in Diamonds!”
-Loud applause and flashing cameras followed this announcement, asthe still-little foal stood very quietly (…simply because there was nothing else he COULD do).
+“The Champion of the Ponies of America International Futurity and Sale 2011 is Too Legit, Appaloosa weanling out of Dripping in Diamonds!”
+Loud applause and flashing cameras followed this announcement, as the still-little foal stood very quietly (…simply because there was nothing else he COULD do).